-Wittenberg's Department of Public Safety is managed in partnership between the Director of the Department of Public Safety and the Associate Vice President of Administration and Chief Human Resources Officer.
-The positions are both full time Wittenberg employees.
-The department currently consists of full-time commissioned officers including the Director of the Department of Public Safety who is also the Lieutenant, a Sergeant, a Detective, and four Police Officers.
-Additional full time team members include the Assistant Director of the Department of Public Safety, a Sr. Dispatcher and four Dispatchers.
-In addition to the full-time staff, the university employs a number of call-in commissioned police officers and members of the Springfield Police Department (SPD) to work on a part-time special duty basis.
+Wittenberg's Department of Campus Safety is managed by the Director of the Department of Campus Safety.
+The position is a full time Wittenberg employee.
+The department currently consists of full-time commissioned officers including the Director of the Department of Campus Safety who is also the Lieutenant, a Sergeant, a Detective, and five Police Officers and call in Police Officers.
+Additional full time team members include the Assistant Director of the Department of Campus Safety, a Sr. Dispatcher and four Dispatchers.

-Wittenberg Police are sworn commissioned officers who have the power of arrest and may bear issued arms on duty.
+Wittenberg police officers are sworn commissioned officers who have the power of arrest and may bear issued arms on duty.
 Their authority, responsibility, and commissioning are the same as required of any police officer in the State of Ohio.
-The Wittenberg Police receive field training and ongoing classroom training and must maintain firearms proficiency.
+The Wittenberg police officers receive field training and ongoing classroom training and must maintain firearms proficiency.

-The university dispatch operation also reports to the Associate Vice President of Administration and Chief Human Resources Office and is located in the same office complex.
+The university dispatch operation also reports to the Director of Campus Safety and Assistant Director of Campus Safety and is located in the same office complex.
 Providing public safety dispatch services is one of the operation's primary functions.
 Dispatchers are responsible for disseminating information to officers, directing calls for police service, coordinating emergencies, dispatching escorts, and managing the alarm and access control systems.
-University dispatch is open 24 hours a day, 365 days a year.
+University dispatch is open 24 hours a day and 365 days a year.
 A walk- up window is located on the north side of the dispatch office - Recitation Hall Annex - where university guests, faculty, staff and students can obtain information and assistance.